-What is Hornblower?
+What Is Hornblower?

 - Hornblower Niagara Cruises replaced the Maid of the Mist as the ferry operator on the Canadian side of Niagara Falls in 2014.
 The Maid of the Mist still runs ferry tours on the American side of Niagara Falls.

-- Hornblower Niagara Cruises offers two boat tours that operate from morning through evening: The first is the daytime Voyage to the Falls and the second is the Evening Cruise in which passengers can enjoy fireworks or the illuminated waterfalls at night.
+- Hornblower Niagara Cruises offers two boat tours that operate from morning through the evening: The first is the daytime Voyage to the Falls and the second is the Evening Cruise in which passengers can enjoy fireworks or the illuminated waterfalls at night.

 - The boat stops and lingers at the foot of the Falls, 170 feet (52 meters) below the brink.